sbersier/pca_svc/README.md

 - set the config file to config_pca_38.json
 - select a voice
 - select input test file test.mp3
-- Check Auto predict F0, method to crepe (or your choice), noise scale = 0.8
+- Check Auto predict F0, method to crepe with noise scale = 0.8
 - infer (from file or from mic)
 - You can select another voice in the speaker dropdown menu
-- If you think the generated voices lack variations you can set the option `--amplification` to 2.0 or 3.0 (default is 1.0).
+- If you think the generated voices lack variations you can set the option `--amplification` to 1.5 or 2.0 (default is 1.0).
 It just scales the components by a constant factor.
 Note that if you increase `--amplification` too much the voices will sound less natural.

 ## test_pca.py
 Example: